 College of Applied Science and Technology

 RIT’s School of Engineering Technology offers one of the largest varieties of engineering technology majors in the nation.
-Engineering technology professionals work with engineers, designers, and systems analysts in problem-solving teams.
-Our programs teach you to apply existing technology to manufacturing, communications, construction, environmental, and other engineering problems.
+Engineering technology professionals work in the engineering environment with designers and systems analysts in problem-solving teams.
+Our programs teach you to apply existing technology to manufacturing, communications, construction, environmental, packaging, and other engineering problems.

 Designed with the aid of experts in the field, each of these majors meets the highest professional standards, and it shows.
 A national survey of industry experts has ranked RIT’s manufacturing engineering technology major among the top five in the nation, and our civil engineering technology students have excelled in design competitions with other universities.

-Our programs combine academic experience with cooperative education, which allows you to gain 15 months of paid, professional experience in industry.
+Our programs combine academic experience with cooperative education, which allows you to gain up to 14 months of paid, professional experience in industry.
 The high job placement record for our graduates proves the value of this combination of school and employment.
 They find employment in such fields as manufacturing engineering, environmental engineering, telecommunications, and product engineering.

 Environmental sustainability, health and safety